jcsokol/ClinQuery/README.md

 When a query contains something not directly in the database (e.g. “respiratory distress”):

-- Semantic match first: check against custom definitions in provided yaml fileset
+- Semantic match first: check against UMLS concept classes as well as any provided custom definitions
 - If unresolved, asks for clarification:
   _e.g. “which vitals, labs, or events define respiratory distress in your case?”_